Jahidul2543/HomeWorkWeekDaysNov2018/README.md

-All homework submitted in this folder
+All homework submitted in this folder(3784NY_Md Showkat Hasan)